waseemsalami/project-Big-Data-in-behavioral-science-/README.md

 4. Created a big set of questions and chose the most unbiased and straightforward questions

-5. We finally deployed our chosen datasets for each of the groups: minimalism/veganism with the set of questions, in which we let MTurk workers label the datasets(posts) wether they think they tend to a vegan or minimalist person
+6. We finally deployed our chosen datasets for each of the groups: minimalism/veganism with the set of questions, in which we let MTurk workers label the datasets(posts) wether they think they tend to a vegan or minimalist person by reading 5 behvioral questions and rating them from (1 to 5)

-# Task 2(batch_analysis): Retrieved labled data from MTurk workers, analyzed the batch and the labeling
+# Task 2(batch_analysis):
-by different statistical and judges-agreemant rate approaches, and finally, after some adjustments for questions that we found less relevant, we sent the bigger batch for MTurk with updated questions list. hence the part b of task2: Big Batch Analysis.
+Retrieved labled data from MTurk workers, analyzed the batch and the labeling by different statistical and judges-agreemant rate approaches, and finally, after some adjustments for questions that we found less relevant, we sent the bigger batch for MTurk with updated questions list. hence the part b of task2: Big Batch Analysis.

 # Task 3(Big_btch_Analysis): here I conduct a thorough analysis of the recieved labled data:
-Batch statistical analysis, Labeling (by deciding on a labeling method for the posts based on the scores of the answers from MTurk), Sentiment Analysis, Text Analysis and Statistical Tests on the labeling results and more.. (found on 3-Big_batch_analysis_mixed(task3).ipynb)
+On the Batch I performed: statistical analysis, Labeling (by deciding on a labeling method for the posts based on the scores of the answers from MTurk), Sentiment Analysis, Text Analysis and Statistical Tests on the labeling results and more.. (found on 3-Big_batch_analysis_mixed(task3).ipynb)

 # Task 4-A (4-extracing_unlabled_data(task4).ipynb) : extracting unlabled data - time to dive into the world of the unknown:
  extracted a big batch of posts for each of the groups (veganism and minimalism)